-Step 1: Applicant Completes Inquiry Form for a Specific Dog
+Step 1: Applicant Completes Inquiry for Application for a Specific Dog

-Once you identify a dog of that interests you, you will complete a pre-adoption Inquiry Form to provide information about you and your lifestyle, your home environment, your training beliefs and your background with animals.
+Once you identify a dog of that interests you, you will complete a pre-adoption Inquiry for Application to provide information about you and your lifestyle, your home environment, your training beliefs, and your background with animals.

 Step 4: Foster Contacts Chosen Applicant